jessicaswahn/ReadFileProgram/README.md

 Go to the folder where the 'ReadFileProgram.exe' exist.
 You'll find it in bin/debug folder In the same folder you'll find file.txt, which is the file program will read from.

-run the program in cmd, by type: ReadFileProgram.exe file.txt
+run the program in cmd, by typing: ReadFileProgram.exe file.txt

 the program will show you how many 'file' exist in the file

 Run it in the Ide software

-You can see that the main function is taking i string array as an argument So you have to open debug properties to add the arguments you can add as many arguments as you like
+You can see that the main function is takes a string array as an argument So you have to open debug properties to add the arguments you can add as many arguments as you like